kmsokolovska/Numera-AI-Assistant/README.md

 - Prompt Design Approach (PDF)
 - Prompt Structure (PDF)
 - Trigger List (PDF)
-- Research Competitors (PDF)
+- Research Competitors & Market Landscape (PDF)

 ## How to view
 All documents are attached as PDFs in this repository.
-Just click on them to view.